RedLectroid/OverThruster/README.md

 [@loneferret](https://twitter.com/loneferret) for the testing and the feedback and most importantly the encouragement when I first started playing with this idea

 [@mycurial](https://twitter.com/myrcurial) for helping me get in the security industry and ...alot more

+###CHANGELOG
+v0.02
+Added new payload, and customization options to the notification bubble. v0.1
+Initial commit